-On September 1, 2021, we entered into the Credit Agreement, which has an initial borrowing base of \$27,500,00.
-The Credit Agreement provides for up to \$100 million in borrowings from time to time by the Company and will mature on September 1, 2025.
-The Credit Agreement replaced our prior revolving credit facility, which was with a lending syndicate led by Bank of Oklahoma.
-Interest on the Credit Agreement will be calculated based on either (a) LIBOR plus an applicable margin ranging from 2.750% to 3.750% per annum based on our Borrowing Base Utilization or (b) the greater of (1) the Prime Rate in effect for such day, or (2) the overnight cost of federal funds as announced by the US Federal Reserve System in effect on such day plus one-half of one percent (0.50%), plus, in each case, an applicable margin ranging from 1.750% to 2.750% per annum based on our Borrowing Base Utilization.
+We have our Credit Facility with certain lenders and Independent Bank, as Administrative Agent and Letter of Credit Issuer, which provides for up to \$100 million in borrowings from time to time and is subject to an at least semi-annual borrowing base determination.
+The borrowing base at September 30, 2022, was \$50,000,000 and all obligations under the Credit Agreement are secured, subject to permitted liens and other exceptions, by a first-priority security interest on substantially all of our personal property and at least 80% of the total value of our proved, developed and producing Oil and Gas Properties.
+The revolving loan matures on September 1, 2025.
+Borrowings under the revolving loan are due at maturity.
+Interest on the Credit Agreement is calculated based on either (a) the Secured Overnight Financing Rate ("SOFR") plus an applicable margin ranging from 2.750% to 3.750% per annum based on our Borrowing Base Utilization or (b) the greater of (1) the Prime Rate in effect for such day, or (2) the overnight cost of federal funds as announced by the US Federal Reserve System in effect on such day plus one-half of one percent (0.50%), plus, in each case, an applicable margin ranging from 1.750% to 2.750% per annum based on our Borrowing Base Utilization.
 Under the terms of the Credit Agreement, a 5% interest penalty may apply to any outstanding amount not paid when due or that remains outstanding while an event of default exists.
+At September 30, 2022, the effective rate was 5.93%.
 The Credit Agreement contains financial and various other covenants that are common in such agreements, including a (a) maximum ratio of consolidated Funded Indebtedness to consolidated pro forma EBITDAX of 3.50 to 1.00, calculated on a rolling four-quarter basis, and (b) minimum ratio of consolidated Current Assets to consolidated Current Liabilities (excluding the Loan Balance) of 1.00 to 1.00.
 Other negative covenants include restrictions on our ability to incur debt, grant liens, make fundamental changes and engage in certain transactions with affiliates.
 The Credit Agreement also restricts our ability to make certain restricted payments if both before and after the Restricted Payment (i) the Available Commitment is less than or equal to ten percent (10%) of the Borrowing Base or (ii) the Leverage Ratio on a pro forma basis is greater than 2.50 to 1.00.
-All capitalized terms in this description of the Credit Facility that are not otherwise defined in this Annual Report shall have the meaning assigned to them in the Credit Agreement.
+All capitalized terms in this description of the Credit Facility that are not otherwise defined in this Annual Report have the meaning assigned to them in the Credit Agreement.

-Based on our expected capital expenditure levels, anticipated cash provided by operating activities for 2022, combined with availability under our Credit Facility and potential future sales of Common Stock under our currently effective shelf registration statement, including pursuant to the ATM Agreement described below, we have sufficient liquidity to fund our ongoing operations.
+Based on our expected capital expenditure levels, anticipated cash provided by operating activities for 2023, combined with availability under our Credit Facility and potential future sales of Common Stock under our currently effective shelf registration statement, we believe we have sufficient liquidity to fund our ongoing operations.

 On August 25, 2021, we entered into an At-The-Market Equity Offering Sales Agreement (the "ATM Agreement") with Stifel, Nicolaus & Company, Incorporated, as sales agent and/or principal ("Stifel"), pursuant to which we may offer and sell, from time to time through or to Stifel, up to 3,000,000 shares of our Common Stock.
-As of September 30, 2021, we have sold 221,000 shares of Common Stock pursuant to the ATM Agreement for proceeds of approximately \$0.7 million, net of commissions paid.
+As of September 30, 2022, we have sold 1,531,013 shares of Common Stock pursuant to the ATM Agreement for proceeds of approximately \$5.9 million, net of commissions paid.
+As disclosed in Item 9B - Other Information of this Annual Report on Form 10-K, we voluntarily terminated the ATM Agreement on December 12, 2022.